markjrieke/markjrieke/README.md

 ### About Me

-My name is Mark Rieke and I am a senior consumer experience (CX) analyst at [Memorial Hermann Health System](https://www.memorialhermann.org/) where I use survey data to improve patient satisfaction.
+My name is Mark Rieke and I am a Data Scientist at [Game Data Pros, Inc.](https://gamedatapros.com/) where I help to build systems for conducting and analyzing A/B tests from a Bayesian perspective.
 I love making beautiful charts, working on home improvement projects, and playing jazzy piano.

-I primarily use [R](https://www.r-project.org/) for my work.
+I primarily use [R](https://www.r-project.org/) for my personal work.
 Some of my interests include:

 * Bayesian inference via [Stan](https://mc-stan.org/);
 * Survey analysis for people analytics/electoral forecasting;